jhwinder/sluicegate/docs/Policy_DSL.md

 This section defines the **Beta-stable Policy DSL** for the SluiceGate Open Core.

-The Policy DSL is intentionally **general-purpose**.
+The Policy Domain Specific Language (DSL) is intentionally **general-purpose**.
 It is designed to govern **any actor, any action, any target, and any context**, not just monetary or transactional use cases.

 ### Design Principles
 - Policies are declarative, not imperative
 - Policy evaluation is deterministic
 - Rules are evaluated top-to-bottom
 - First matching rule wins
-- Conditions within a rule are AND-only in Beta
+- Conditions within a rule are AND-only in Beta (may expand to more sophisticated Boolean logic later)
 - Policy decisions may include obligations
 - Policy provenance is cryptographically anchored via a hash

 ### Decisions
 Every policy evaluation returns one of:
 - ALLOW — proceed immediately
-- PAUSE — require explicit approval before proceeding
+- PAUSE — require explicit (human) approval before proceeding
 - BLOCK — do not proceed

 ### Request Model